This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (5) This policy does not apply to other work experience or paid employment.

 (6) ‘Student’ has the same meaning as in the Student Conduct Rule.

-(7) If a student intends for other work experience or paid employment to satisfy a program and/or course requirement, the student must ensure the Faculty or School has approved the other work experience or paid employment.
+(7) If a student intends for other work experience or paid employment to satisfy a program and/or course requirement, the student must ensure the College or School has approved the other work experience or paid employment.
 This approval may be conditional.

 Top of Page

 Section 4 - Inherent Requirements and Reasonable Adjustments

 (8) Students will be required to acknowledge at enrolment that inherent requirements may apply in relation to a program and/or course which includes professional experience.

 Students with Disability